Are you looking for the best online jobs for college students?

 One of the best ways companies keep and retain their customers’ attention is through attractive design and graphics.
 If you’ve got this skill, then you start making money online today.

 There are many online jobs for college students who know a thing or two about graphic design.
 You can design flyers, edit photos, design logos, and so much more.

-Assuming you already have a skill in graphic design, to actually land a gig, you’ll probably only need a graphic design software such as Adobe Photoshop to create a great portfolio which you’ll use to advertise yourself to your target market.
+Assuming you already have a skill in graphic design, to actually land a gig, you’ll probably only need graphic design software such as Adobe Photoshop to create a great portfolio that you’ll use to advertise yourself to your target market.
 You can display your portfolio on sites such as Behance, Clearvoice, and Dribbble.

 As a freelance graphic designer, you can decide how much time and energy you’re willing to allocate to each project, taking into consideration that you still have classes.

 Generally speaking, freelance graphic designers make between $15 – $63 per hour.
 Your earning potential depends on different factors, including how skilled you are, your experience, as well as your clients.